wp-plugins/jump-featured-slider/README.txt

 Add more integration between your Jump community and your blog.

 == Description ==
-With this plugin, you can easily set a featured image for you community content slider via your RSS feed.
+With this plugin, you can easily set images for you community slider through your RSS feed.

 == Installation ==
 1. Upload the plugin folder to the `/wp-content/plugins/` directory